 behind with no way of running the light in pursuit.

-The lost tail of woe circles the area’s wagons for a while
+Lost tail of woe circles the area’s wagons for a while,

 official, nowhere to be found.
 Snake eyes, this time the rat has

+escaped his trap.
 Tyger gives Dorothy the bad news.
-She takes it surpirisingly

-“But we still have four hours of authorization on him and we
+“We still have four hours of authorization on him.
+We can

 out better if another person drives while you use the camera.